Beauty basics for boys on a budget

 We Recommend: Altr for Men: Whiskey Infused Face Wash (£9.99)

-Not every product I’m going to recommend here is going to work for everyone, but a solid no-fuss cleanser I’ve been using recently is Altr for Men’s: Whiskey Infused Face Wash.
-I use twice daily to keep my skin fresh and to remove the excess grime of living in London.
+Not every product we’re going to recommend here is going to work for everyone, but a solid no-fuss cleanser we’ve been using recently is Altr for Men’s: Whiskey Infused Face Wash.
+We use twice daily to keep our skin fresh and to remove the excess grime of living in London.
 Like all of Altr for Men’s products, it’s made with sensitive skin in mind and the chamomile in this product definitely helps soothe any irritation.

 Step 2: Exfoliate